 Registration for the PIABA Mid-Year meeting can be done through PIABA’s website.

 Why is FINRA expungement an important topic?

 When an investor considers hiring a new financial advisor, they might look for publicly available information about the advisor’s background and customer complaints.
 FINRA’s BrokerCheck database is available online for exactly that kind of investor research.
 By current FINRA rules, a broker or brokerage firm must disclose certain customer dispute information on their CRD record.
 If FINRA grants expungement of that information, the disclosure is effectively wiped clean.
 That may be appropriate in some circumstances.
 But expungement can harm the investing public, who might otherwise think twice about hiring a broker with a negative track record.

-Darlene Pasieczny’s practice at Samuels Yoelin Kantor LLP focuses on all stages of corporate and securities law issues, securities litigation and FINRA arbitration, fiduciary litigation in trust and estate disputes, and complex civil litigation.
+Darlene Pasieczny’s practice at Samuels Yoelin Kantor LLP focuses on all stages of corporate and securities law issues, securities litigation and FINRA arbitration, fiduciary litigation in trust and estate disputes, elder financial abuse, and complex civil litigation.
 Darlene’s practice includes representing investors nationwide in investment disputes through FINRA arbitration.